layershift/enscale-docs/pages/03.features/06.ssl-certificates/docs.10.md

 ##### Step 4

-You can always remove the SSL with the button.
+You can always remove the SSL with the **Disable shared SSL** button.

 !!!
 You may now want to configure redirects to the https version of your environment if you want visitors to only use the secure connection to the site.